duarte-pompeu/greatpytools2025/article.md

 For package management, I am now using `uv`.
 It makes it easy to manage your dependencies, and locks their versions (and their sub-dependencies) in a file, leading to very reliable deployments.
 It's also very fast and includes other goodies.

 For formatting, I switched to `ruff` + `reorder-python-imports`.
 The former is nice because it's fast and also lints, with reasonable defaults.
-The later is more niche, but enforces *one import per line*, which can decrease conflicts in `git`.
+The latter is more niche, but enforces *one import per line*, which can decrease conflicts in `git`.

 For code linting, I'm staying with `ruff`.
 It supports hundreds of rules and allows for safe (and unsafe!) auto-fixes.